vespa-engine/sample-apps/examples/lucene-linguistics/advanced-configuration/README.md

            class="ai.vespa.linguistics.pl.PolishAnalyzer"
            bundle="vespa-lucene-linguistics-poc" />
 ```
-And now you have a Polish language handling available.
+And now you have the handling of the Polish language available.

 ## Common Problems